AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/calendar.md

 ---
-group: javascript-developer-guide
-subgroup: 3_Widgets
-title: Calendar widget
+title: Calendar widget | Commerce Frontend Development
+description:
 ---

+# Calendar widget

 The Calendar widget is a customized jQuery [Datepicker Widget] that enables selecting a data using a pop-up or an in-line calendar.
 Calendar is also responsible for: